chafey/SimpleQIDOService/Readme.md

 ===

 _Why don't you support application/dicom+xml responses?_

 I am focused on building browser based applications and application/json responses are easier to work with in JavaScript.
-If you want to add this, please contact me first to discuss.
+If you want to add this, please contact me to discuss.

 _Why don't you support relational queries?_

 I have no current need for this.
-If you want to add this, please contact me first to discuss.
+If you want to add this, please contact me to discuss.

 _Why don't you support wildcard matching for all attributes?_

 I only implemented wildcard matching for the attributes I might actually use it on.
-Some of the attributes didn't seem to make senseto do wildcard matching on - for example, series number or modality.
+Some of the attributes didn't seem to make sense to do wildcard matching on - for example, series number or modality.
 If someone can explain to me why wildcard matching is important on these, I might add it.

 _Why don't you support includefield=all?_

 I don't currently have a need for this.
 It should be straightforward to add this though as I added some plumbing for it already.
-Contact me if you want to add this to coordinate.
+Contact me to discuss.

 _Why don't you support sequences?_

 I have no need for this right now.
 If you want to add this, please submit a pull request

 _Why don't you support fuzzymatching?_

 I don't know what this is and the current matching functionality meets my immediate needs.
 If you want to add this, please contact me to discuss.